juanesarango/fullstack-nanodegree-vm/README.md

-fullstack-nanodegree-vm
+Swiss-System Tournament
 =============

 The game tournament will use the Swiss system for pairing up players in each round: players are not eliminated, and each player should be paired with another player with the same number of wins, or as close as possible.
+This project is done for fullstack-nanodegree of udacity.

 # Setup
 For running up this project you will need to have installed [virtual box](https://www.virtualbox.org/) and [vagrant](https://www.vagrantup.com/).